tommywwz/tommywwz/README.md

 Welcome to my GitHub page!

-I'm Weizhe Wang, currently pursuing a Master's Degree in Electrical Engineering at the University of Southern California.
+I'm Weizhe Wang, currently pursuing a Master's Degree in Electrical and Computer Engineering at the University of Southern California.
 I also hold a Bachelor's Degree in Electrical and Computer Engineering from Worcester Polytechnic Institute.

 #### 🔭 I’m currently working on
 - 🎓 Finishing my Master's Degree